 When Johnson does get to the second level of the defense, he is adept at tracking the ball, whether he’s in a full spring down the field, or jumping for a sailing throw on a comeback.
 He has such a natural feel for it, despite having only four years as a WR.

-The results aren’t always there, but Johnson does give effort in the run game.
+The results aren’t always there, but Tyler Johnson does give effort in the run game, which shines a spotlight on his versatility.
 However, if you’re giving blocking ability serious consideration when evaluating a WR, you’re doing it wrong.
 A good blocking WR is great to have, but you don’t draft a WR because of his blocking ability like you might a tight end.

 Tyler Johnson’s transition from QB and DB to WR has been nothing short of impressive.
 Pro Football Focus has Johnson as their highest-graded WR in the FBS, which is a major accomplishment especially considering his inexperience.
 There are some issues with Johnson’s game, as will be explained, but the potential is there.
 If an NFL team can coach out some of his kinks, Johnson could end up being a very good player.